nuodb/node-nuodb/_docs/1.getting-started/connecting.md

 ```

 To connect to NuoDB using static configuration, and credentials provided
-as javascript variables, and then close the connection:
+as Javascript variables, and then close the connection:

 ```javascript
 'use strict';